Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Introduction

 are also ordered.
 In equation (\ref{eq:originalequation1}), $T>0,L>0$ are arbitrary fixed constants, $\dot{L}_{\alpha}\equiv\{\dot{L}_{\alpha}(t,x):(t,x)\in[0,T]\times[0,L]\}$ denotes an $\alpha$-stable white noise on $[0,T]\times[0,L]$ with $\alpha\in(1,2)$, the initial function $u_0$ can be random, functions $f:[0,T]\times[0,L]\times\mathbb{R}\rightarrow\mathbb{R}$ and $\varphi:[0,T]\times[0,L]\times\mathbb{R}\rightarrow\mathbb{R}$ are the drift coefficient and the noise coefficient, respectively.

-For the main results in this paper we need the following hypothesis: \begin{hypothesis} \begin{enumerate}[{\rm(i)}] \item Functions $f(t,x,u)$ and $\varphi(t,x,u)$ are globally Lipschitz continuous with linear growth in $u$, that is, there exists a constant $C$ such that given any $(t,x)\in[0,T]\times[0,L]$,
+For the main results in this paper we need the following hypothesis: \begin{hypothesis} \begin{enumerate} \item[(i)] Functions $f(t,x,\tilde{u})$ and $\varphi(t,x,\tilde{u})$ in equation (\ref{eq:originalequation1}) are globally Lipschitz continuous in $\tilde{u}$, that is, there exists a constant $C$ such that given any $(t,x)\in[0,\infty)\times[0,L]$,